 The inaugural season will include 70 home games.
 Notable league opponents include: the Omaha Storm Chasers (Kansas City Royals), the Oklahoma City Dodgers (Los Angeles Dodgers), Iowa Cubs (Chicago Cubs), Nashville Sounds (Texas Rangers) and Sacramento River Cats (San Francisco Giants).

 Expect more than baseball when you attend a game.
-Wichita Baseball 2020 will have weekly promotions including Thirsty Thursdays, Friday Night Fireworks and a series of bands on Saturday nights.
+The Wind Surge will have weekly promotions including Thirsty Thursdays, Friday Night Fireworks and a series of bands on Saturday nights.
 There will be fun for all ages, including a play area for kids, a splash pad, creative food and drink concessions with a local flare, as well as suites, club level, group seating and party areas.

 The team’s home field will be a new state-of-the-art venue currently under construction along the banks of the Arkansas River in downtown Wichita.
 The $75 million stadium will seat 6,500 plus 3,500 more on berms and picnic areas and is being built on the site where Lawrence-Dumont Stadium stood from 1934 to 2018.